aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/remove/_index.md

 weight: 50
 ---

-This REST API allows you to remove all fields from a document, section or paragraph.
+This REST API removes all `Field` items.

 ## REST API